Need Help?

 Positive COVID-19 case but non-symptomatic:

 If you have tested positive for COVID-19 but are non-symptomatic, there is no "infectious period" for the purpose of isolation.
 According to Cal/OSHA and the California Department of Public Health (CDPH), if you have no symptoms, you can return to campus after 24 hours.
-Per Center for Disease Control (CDC) guidelines, you should continue to wear a mask (including when off campus) through day 10.
+Per Center for Disease Control (CDC) guidelines, after isolation, it is recommended that you take additional precautionary steps such as careful hygiene, wearing a mask, practicing physical distancing and/or testing when you will be around other people indoors through day 5.
+You do not need to submit a negative test to CCA before returning to campus.

 If you were exposed to COVID-19, but have not tested positive: